rkhullar/example-webapp/docs/tutorial/part-2-project-setup-and-local-development.md

 ## Project Setup and Local Development

 ### Virtual Environment
-At the time of this writing the aws lambda runtime runs with python `3.10.9`.
-You can use a program like [`asdf`](https://asdf-vm.com) to manage multiple versions of developer tools.
+In June 2023 the AWS lambda runtime version for Python `3.10`.
+You can use a program like [`asdf`][asdf] to manage multiple versions of developer tools.
 In your project workspace use the following commands to create a virtual environment and install the required libraries.
 As you add dependencies with `pipenv` they will be tracked with a `Pipfile`.

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=venv.sh